Elderly Care: Know Your Options

 A high number of elderly people are malnourished or at risk of being malnourished which can lead to all kinds of medical problems.
 Does the residential care home ensure the nutritional health of their residents?

-Will the live-in carer be able to provide the right meals and snacks to ensure your loved one stays healthy?
+Will the carer be able to prepare meals and snacks that will ensure your loved one stays healthy?
 Are personal preferences taken into account?
 What if the person in receipt of care is vegetarian or halal?

 what is home care